mozilla-spidermonkey/jsparagus/js-quirks.md

 A recursive descent parser implements ASI by calling a special method every time it needs to parse a semicolon that might be optional.
-The special method has to peek at the next token and consume it only if it's a semicolon.
-This would not be so bad if it weren't for slashes.
+The special method has to peek at the next token and consume it only if it’s a semicolon.
+This would not be so bad if it weren’t for slashes.

 In a parser generator, ASI is a tough problem.
 Getting started is easy: